Löffel mit pulverförmigem Kollagen aus einer Dose – Nahaufnahme einer Hand, die Nahrungsergänzungspulver entnimmt.

 Collagen provides amino acids such as glycine and proline, which are important for connective tissue.

-Taking it 30–60 minutes before or after exercise is a good option for periods when the body is particularly actively regenerating.
+Taking it 30–60 minutes before or after exercise is well suited to phases in which the body is particularly active in regenerating.

-3. In the evening – accompanying nightly regeneration
+3. In the evening – to accompany nighttime regeneration

-During sleep, many building and repair processes take place in the body.
+Many building and repair processes take place in the body during sleep.

-Taking it in the evening can therefore be interesting for people who want to specifically support skin and connective tissue structures .
+Taking it in the evening may therefore be of interest to people who want to specifically support skin and connective tissue structures .

 Scientific background to the recording